Ethan23p/agent-dashboard/_context/project_contents.md

     async def process_user_turn(self, user_input: str) -> str:
         """
         Tells the session to process one full turn of conversation.
+This includes updating its history and interacting with its assigned agent.

+        Args:
+            user_input: The text input from the user.

+        Returns:
-        Returns the final text from the agent.
+            The final text response from the agent.
         """
         user_message = Prompt.user(user_input)
         self.history.append(user_message)

         try:
+            # The agent is given the entire history, allowing it to understand
+            # the full context of the conversation for this turn.
             response_message = await self.agent.generate(self.history)
             self.history.append(response_message)
             return response_message.last_text()
         except Exception as e:
             print_message(f"An error occurred: {e}", style="error")
+            # To maintain a clean state, we remove the user's last message if
-            # Remove the failed user message to prevent it from poisoning the history.
+            # the agent failed to generate a response.
             self.history.pop()
             return "I encountered an error.
 Please try again."

     async def save_history(self, filename: str = None):
+        """
-        """Tells the session to save its current history to a file."""
+        Tells the session to save its current history to a file.
+This method encapsulates the logic for serialization and file I/O.
-        # If no filename is provided, use the default auto-save filename.
+        """
         target_filename = filename or self.auto_save_filename

-        # Ensure the context directory exists.
-        import os
         os.makedirs(CONTEXT_DIR, exist_ok=True)

         print_message(f"Saving conversation to '{target_filename}'...")
         try:
+            # `model_dump()` serializes the rich MCP message objects into a
+            # standard dictionary format, suitable for JSON.
             serializable_history = [message.model_dump() for message in self.history]
             with open(target_filename, 'w', encoding='utf-8') as f:
                 json.dump(serializable_history, f, indent=2, ensure_ascii=False)